awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 ### Updating the Security Group Rules<a name="Add_IG_Security_Groups"></a>

 Your VPC comes with a default security group\.
 Each instance that you launch into a VPC is automatically associated with its default security group\.
 The default settings for a default security group allow no inbound traffic from the internet and allow all outbound traffic to the internet\.
-Therefore, to enable your instances to communicate with the internet, create a new security group that allows public instances to access the internet\.
+Therefore, to enable your instances to communicate with the internet, we recommend that you create a new security group that allows public instances to access the internet\.

 **To create a new security group and associate it with your instances**